What Hegseth’s comments at Shangri-La Dialogue say about US foreign policy

 - list 3 of 3Why is Trump deploying 5,000 troops to Poland?

-Since the US and Israel launched their war on Iran in late February.

-The war has rattled global markets, triggered an energy crisis and caused shortages of critical US munitions, including Terminal High Altitude Area Defence (THAAD) interceptors, which cost around $12mn each.
+US and Israel launched their war on Iran in late February, rattling global markets, triggering an energy crisis and causing shortages of critical US munitions, including Terminal High Altitude Area Defence (THAAD) interceptors, which cost around $12mn each.

 In a report published on Wednesday, the Center for Strategic and International Studies (CSIS) said it would take two years — and in some cases more than three — to replenish four critical munitions used heavily during the war.